Zero (2016 film)

 Zero is a 2016 Indian Tamil-language fantasy horror film written and directed by Shiv Mohaa.
-The film features Ashwin Kakumanu and Sshivada in the leading roles, while J. D. Chakravarthy, Ravi Raghavendra, Dr. Sharmila, Andreanne Nouyrigat and Tulasi play supporting roles.
+The film features Ashwin Kakumanu and Sshivada in the leading roles, while J. D. Chakravarthy, Ravi Raghavendra, Dr. Sharmila, Andreanne and Tulasi play supporting roles.
 Filming began in June 2014 and lasted till March 2015, and the film had a theatrical worldwide release on 25 March 2016 to positive reviews.

 Plot

 The movie starts off with the story of how God created Adam and Eve.
 Then, the screen moves to the present where they show newly wedded couple Balaji alias Bala (Ashwin Kakumanu) and Priya (Sshivada) moving into their new apartment.
 Bala's father Vijay Kumar (Ravi Raghavendra) does not approve of the marriage because of a history of mental illness in Priya's family.
 Her mother (Lintu Rony) had gone mad after she was pregnant with Priya and died giving birth to her.
 But Bala accepts Priya even after knowing her past, due to the great love he has on her.
 After moving into their new home, the young couple visits a store where Priya takes some lipsticks without paying and claims that she does not remember taking them.
 She argues with the security guard and is forced to leave.
 After returning home and refusing to meet Bala's visiting father, she shares her past with her neighbor and tells how she cannot get pregnant.
 Later that night, Priya dreams about her mother and talks to her about how everyone today called her a thief, and initially reluctant, she accepts that she stole the lipstick and explains that how she has an affinity towards the color pink and how she enjoys it.